 Thanks to all our participants of Thursday night’s #langchat!
-Our topic concerned apps we can recommend to our students to improve their oral language skills, and participants had lots of fantastic ideas.
+Our topic concerned apps #langchat teacher recommend to improve students’ their oral language skills, and participants had lots of fantastic ideas.
 Though there are many ways to use apps to further students’ oral abilities, one great advantage of using apps and related tech in the classroom is the easy availability of authentic resources.
 We branched from our topic to include lots of great suggestions in this area.

 Last week we took a look at the use of Web 2.0 tools in the classroom, and this week we delved into further tech opportunities by checking out the world of apps.
 In case you’ve been living under a rock for the past several years, “app” is short for application, and usually refers to software you can run on smartphones and personal electronic devices (PEDs) such as iPads, iPods and Android phones.